Haehnchen/idea-php-symfony2-plugin/README.md

 * All features which are inside [GitHub](https://github.com/Haehnchen/idea-php-symfony2-plugin) are free to use, unless there is reason (e.g. Supporting old Symfony Version, ...)
 * Non-free features are flagged with _[paid]_ inside [Documentation](https://espend.de/phpstorm/plugin/symfony) and inside the [CHANGELOG](https://github.com/Haehnchen/idea-php-symfony2-plugin/blob/master/CHANGELOG.md)
 * There is ~15min grace period after project open where all features are available
+* A license must be activated via PhpStorm / Intellij: use menu "Help -> Register" or use "Search Everywhere" by searching for "Manage License..." action

 _A license can be bought at [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/7219-symfony-support/pricing)_